 INSTALL_LAYOUTCMake option, as shown in the following table.

-To make it easier to produce the files required to support secure connections using SSL and secure password exchange using RSA over unencrypted connections, MySQL distributions now include the mysql_ssl_rsa_setup utility.
+To make it easier to produce the files required to support encrypted connections using SSL and secure password exchange using RSA over unencrypted connections, MySQL distributions now include the mysql_ssl_rsa_setup utility.
 This utiliy uses the openssl command, so its use is contingent on having OpenSSL installed on your machine.
 When invoked, mysql_ssl_rsa_setup checks the data directory for SSL and RSA files and uses openssl to create them if they are missing.
 For more information, see mysql_ssl_rsa_setup — Create SSL/RSA Files.

 Autodiscovery of key and certificate files in the data directory at startup now applies to servers compiled using yaSSL.
 Previously, this applied only to servers compiled using OpenSSL.
-See Configuring MySQL to Use Secure Connections.
+See Configuring MySQL to Use Encrypted Connections.

-If the server automatically enables secure connections, it writes a message to the error log.
+If the server automatically enables encrypted connections, it writes a message to the error log.
 If the server finds that the CA certificate is self-signed, it writes a warning to the error log.
 (The certificate will be self-signed if created automatically by the server or manually using mysql_ssl_rsa_setup.)

 Spatial functions now allocate memory in larger chunks to reduce number of allocation calls and reduce overhead.
 (Bug #20073459, Bug #74949)